ppeble/emissary-ingress.dev/content/en/docs/2.2/howtos/tls-termination.md

 # TLS termination and enabling HTTPS

 [TLS](/learn/kubernetes-glossary/tls/) encryption is one of the basic requirements of having a secure system.
-$AESproductName$ [automatically enables TLS termination/HTTPs ](../../topics/running/host-crd#tls-settings), making TLS encryption easy and centralizing TLS termination for all of your services in Kubernetes.
+Emissary [automatically enables TLS termination/HTTPs ](../../topics/running/host-crd#tls-settings), making TLS encryption easy and centralizing TLS termination for all of your services in Kubernetes.

-While this automatic certificate management in $AESproductName$ helps simply TLS configuration in your cluster, the Open-Source $OSSproductName$ still requires you provide your own certificate to enable TLS.
+While this automatic certificate management in Emissary helps simply TLS configuration in your cluster, the Open-Source $OSSproductName$ still requires you provide your own certificate to enable TLS.